techiaith/anonymeiddiwr-beta/README.md

 * Rwan, cymer dy gyllell a rhwyma hi wrth flaen yr ede.
 * Mae copi o'r hunangofiant wedi ei gadw fel llawysgrif yn Llyfrgell Prifysgol XPROPNX.

 An example file featuring an anonymized version of our CC0 Corpus can be found in the file `anonymized_cc0_cy_conc_covost.txt` .
+It was decided to include the CC-0 corpus within the anonymizer project as there is no reason for this corpus to have been anonymized apart from as a demonstration of the anonymizer's ability.
+That's because the unanonymized corpus is already openly available under a CC-0 license from our public GitHub (see https://github.com/techiaith/corpws-CC0).

 ## Warning
 This anonymizer is not suitable for sensitive personal data.
 The anonymizer is not intended for use on documents that include sensitive personal data such as personal medical records.
 It is primarily intended as an extra layer of security to enable public bodies to be more confident in sharing general non-sensitive documents which none the less may include the personal names of some staff members etc. which it may be preferable not to share. **The most effective way of securing that sensitive documents are not shared is to label documents as such prior to translation and to not include such texts within general translation memories.
 This Anonymizerdoes not replace the need for a robust data security policy.**